hmcts/rd-caseworker-ref-api/README.md

 {"status":"UP"}
 ```

-If the API is running, you should see this response in swagger :
+If the API is running, you can see API's in swagger :

 ```
 http://localhost:8091/swagger-ui.html